Aelkoulali/PIIQUANTE/README.md

 # HOT TAKES
 Installation

-Here are the dependancies you need to install:
+Here are the dependancies you need to install :

     NodeJS 12.14 or 14.0.
     Angular CLI 7.0.2.